-With the normal bush roses - the Hybrid Teas and Floribunda types, there are two times for pruning depending upon your garden situation.
-The real pruning should be carried out early spring - end of March.
-In addition to this, there is a form of autumn pruning that is normally desirable.
+With the normal bush roses – the hybrid teas and floribunda types, there are two optimum times for pruning, depending upon your garden situation.

 The autumn pruning of roses simply entails cutting back the individual stems by up to halfway.
 This is particularly the case if your roses are growing in a spot where they are likely to suffer from autumn and winter winds.

-If the roses are left un-pruned, there is a real possibility of the rosebush suffering root damage as a result of being rocked back and forth.
-There is also a chance of damage to the bottoms of the stem where they join up with the root stock.
+Leaving roses unpruned can increase the risk of the rosebush suffering root damage.
+It occurs as a result of being rocked back and forth.
+There is also a chance of damage to the bottoms of the stem where they join up with the rootstock.
 Slight damage to the roots can cause the rose bush to grow suckers the following year.

 Damage to the lower stems can cause disease to enter, and generally weaken the bush.
-It does not matter how where the cut is made.
+It does not matter how or where you make the cut.
 The real purpose is to prevent wind rock damage.
 A clean cut with sharp secateurs or loppers is the aim.
-Wear gloves.
-The thorns are spiteful!

-With the larger growing Floribunda types - Queen Elizabeth etc, it is better to make the spring pruning a few cms higher - leaving a stump around 20cm from the ground.
+With the larger growing floribunda rose varieties (e.g. Queen Elizabeth) it is better to make the spring pruning a few centimetres higher.
+Doing so will leave a stump around 20 cm (around 8 inches) from the ground.

-If the spring started before you prune, there will probably be a few new shoots further up the stems.
-Do not be tempted to make the pruning cut above those.
-They will probably succumb to a late frost anyway!
+What if the spring started before you started rose pruning?
+In this case, there may be a few new shoots further up the stems.
+Do not make the pruning cuts above them.
+No doubt, they will probably succumb to a late frost anyway!